-Sign & Symptoms of Cervicitis: It's possible to have cervicitis and not experience any signs or symptoms.
-Among the signs and symptoms women sometimes notice are
+Sign & Symptoms of Cervicitis: It may be asymptomatic (possible to have cervicitis and not experience any signs or symptoms), common signs and symptoms of cervicits are

 - Bleeding between menstrual periods